SilasMarvin/wasmind/book/src/installation.md

 If you want to **build custom actors** or extend Wasmind:

-> **Note**: Follow all the steps in the "For Users" section above first - the installation requirements are the same. `cargo-component` automatically installs the necessary WebAssembly targets.
+> **Note**: Follow all the steps in the "For Users" section above first - the installation requirements are the same, including the `wasm32-wasip1` target which is required for building WebAssembly actors.

 ## Next Steps